-Final Draft

 Workshop Sampling Session

 Session Focus:

 This session focuses on improving the understanding of workshop attendees relative to the details of the synoptic sampling event of August 2014.
 The session will address lessons learned related to sample collection in both riverine settings and at point sources and the potential impact of higher flow conditions on sample collection methods.